epsilonlabs/epsilon-sigma-builders/README.md

 If you want to provide your own builder (e.g. for a model kind not supported here) the best place to start is in the *core* module to understand the base API.
 Next, look at existing implementations to see how it can be implemented.
-Finally, if you want to share your builder you can follow the project's CONTRIBUIONS and submit a pull request.
+Finally, if you want to share your builder you can follow the project's CONTRIBUTIONS and submit a pull request.